Skip to content

 SecondaryIOL calculation accuracy, visibility, inflammation control

 Emergency surgery is common.
 First, suturing of the corneoscleral perforation wound is necessary.
-If the anterior chamber is maintained and there is a relatively small perforation only in the anterior capsule with no intraocular foreign body, standard phacoemulsification (PEA) is possible.
+If the anterior chamber can be maintained and there is a relatively small perforation only in the anterior capsule with no intraocular foreign body, standard ultrasonic cataract surgery (PEA) is possible.
 In cases of perforation extending to the posterior capsule, foreign bodies often reach the vitreous, so simultaneous vitrectomy is required.
-Topical and systemic antibiotics are necessary.
+Topical and systemic administration of antibiotics is necessary.

 CT and ultrasound findings of lens opacity and intraocular foreign body due to penetrating trauma

-Preoperative slit-lamp, CT, UBM, and B-mode ultrasound findings of three cases, evaluating from corneal laceration and lens opacity (A1–C1) to CT intraocular foreign body in the lens (red arrows, A2–C2) and positional relationship with the posterior capsule (A5–C5) using multiple modalities.
-Corresponds to intraocular foreign body-associated trauma discussed in the section “Treatment of penetrating trauma.”
+Preoperative slit-lamp, CT, UBM, and B-mode ultrasound findings in 3 cases are evaluated using multiple modalities, from corneal laceration and lens opacity (A1–C1) to CT intraocular foreign body (red arrow, A2–C2) and its positional relationship with the posterior capsule (A5–C5).
+This corresponds to intraocular foreign body-associated trauma discussed in the section “Treatment of Penetrating Trauma.”

-Surgical indications are determined similarly to ordinary cataracts.
-Zonular weakness or rupture is often observed; set the ultrasound device to low perfusion and low aspiration pressure.
-Use capsule expanders or capsular tension rings (CTR) as appropriate.
-In cases of extensive zonular rupture, consider intraocular lens suturing.
+Surgical indications are determined in the same way as for ordinary cataracts.
+Zinn zonules are often fragile or torn, so the ultrasound device settings should be set to low perfusion and low aspiration pressure.
+Use a capsule expander or capsular tension ring (CTR) as appropriate.
+If extensive zonular dialysis is present, consider intraocular lens suturing.

-• Posterior synechiae (small pupil, pupil deviation): Gently release adhesions with a needle while injecting ophthalmic viscosurgical device.
+• Posterior synechiae (small pupil, pupillary distortion): Gently release adhesions with a needle while injecting viscoelastic material

-• Anterior capsule fibrosis: If fibrosis crosses the planned capsulotomy site, cut the fibrotic area with scissors and proceed.
+• Anterior capsule fibrosis: If fibrosis crosses the planned anterior capsulotomy site, cut the fibrotic portion with scissors and proceed.

-Assessment of anterior capsule integrity: Use trypan blue intraoperatively to identify anterior capsule tears and visualize the capsule even in white cataracts.
+Evaluation of anterior capsule integrity: Intraoperative use of trypan blue helps identify anterior capsule tears and allows visualization of the capsule even in white cataracts.
 If a capsular tear is suspected, perform hydrodissection conservatively and carefully.

 Surgery by cataract type:

-• Hard nucleus: Phacoemulsification (low settings, gentle technique)
+• Hard nucleus: Phacoemulsification (low settings, gentle handling)

 IOL selection:

-• If the capsule is preserved: Insert a 1-piece acrylic IOL into the capsular bag.
+• If the capsule is preserved: Insert a 1-piece acrylic IOL into the capsule

-• Posterior capsule rupture, anterior capsule preserved: Insert a 3-piece acrylic IOL into the bag or ciliary sulcus.
+• Posterior capsule rupture, anterior capsule preserved: Insert a 3-piece acrylic IOL into the capsular bag or ciliary sulcus

-In cases of complete dislocation, during vitreous surgery, use liquid perfluorocarbon (LPFC/PFCL) to float the lens to the iris plane and remove it via a transscleral or transcorneal approach.
+In cases of complete dislocation, liquid perfluorocarbon (LPFC/PFCL) is used during vitreous surgery to float the lens up to the iris plane, and it is removed via a transscleral approach.

-Perform regular follow-up on postoperative day 1, week 1, and month 1.
-Complete the course of topical antibiotics and steroids.
-If complications occur, monitor more frequently and adjust steroids or administer intraocular pressure-lowering medications.
-In cases with zonular dehiscence, be alert for the risk of intraocular lens dislocation or drop postoperatively and conduct long-term follow-up.
+Regular checkups are performed on postoperative day 1, week 1, and month 1.
+Complete the course of topical antibiotics and steroid eye drops.
+If complications occur, follow up more frequently and adjust steroids or administer intraocular pressure-lowering medications.
+In cases with zonular rupture, be aware of the risk of intraocular lens dislocation or drop postoperatively, and conduct long-term follow-up.

-Q How is traumatic cataract surgery different from routine cataract surgery?
+Q How is traumatic cataract surgery different from regular cataract surgery?

 A

-Traumatic cataract surgery is more challenging than routine cataract surgery.
-Many intraoperative difficulties are anticipated, such as possible anterior capsule rupture, lens instability due to zonular damage, difficulty in dilation due to posterior synechiae, anterior capsule fibrosis, and high risk of posterior capsule rupture.
-It is important to utilize auxiliary tools such as trypan blue, CTR, and Malyugin ring, and to carefully plan the surgery according to the cataract morphology and associated injuries.
-Adequate preparation of instruments preoperatively is also essential.
+Traumatic cataract surgery is more difficult than standard cataract surgery.
+Many intraoperative difficulties are anticipated, such as possible rupture of the anterior capsule, lens instability due to zonular damage, difficulty in dilating the pupil due to posterior synechiae, anterior capsule fibrosis, and a high risk of posterior capsule rupture.
+It is important to make full use of auxiliary tools such as trypan blue, CTR, and Malyugin ring, and to carefully plan the surgical strategy according to the cataract morphology and associated injuries.
+Adequate preparation of instruments before surgery is also essential.

-Q If a cataract is found after trauma, is immediate surgery necessary?
+Q Cataract found after trauma, but is surgery needed immediately?

 A

-If the opacity is mild and does not significantly affect vision, observation may be possible.
-However, if there is capsular rupture, elevated intraocular pressure, or lens-induced uveitis (a condition where lens protein leaks and causes inflammation), emergency surgery is indicated.
-In children, due to the risk of amblyopia, more proactive early intervention is required compared to adults.
+If the opacity is mild and does not significantly affect vision, observation is possible.
+However, if there is rupture of the lens capsule, increased intraocular pressure, or lens-induced uveitis (a condition where lens proteins leak and cause inflammation), emergency surgery is indicated.
+In children, due to the risk of amblyopia, more aggressive early intervention is required compared to adults.

 A

-If the capsular bag is preserved, primary implantation is possible.
-If the capsule is damaged, secondary implantation can be performed via ciliary sulcus suturing or scleral fixation (Yamane method).
-If axial length measurement is difficult or the risk of infection is high, IOL implantation may be postponed.
+If the lens capsule is preserved, primary insertion is possible.
+If the capsule is damaged, secondary insertion is performed via ciliary sulcus suturing or intrascleral fixation (Yamane method).
+IOL insertion may be postponed if axial length measurement is difficult or the risk of infection is high.

-Children are disproportionately affected by ocular trauma and require special management due to the risk of stimulus deprivation amblyopia, which differs from adults.
+Children are disproportionately susceptible to the effects of ocular trauma and require special management due to the risk of stimulus deprivation amblyopia, which differs from that in adults.

 In children, the threshold for determining a significant impact on visual function is lower than in adults.
-If there is an opacity greater than 3 mm on the visual axis, extraction should be considered, and because delay increases the risk of amblyopia, primary extraction is recommended as an emergency procedure 5).
+If there is opacity exceeding 3 mm on the visual axis, extraction should be considered.
+Since delay increases the risk of amblyopia, primary extraction is recommended as an emergency procedure 5).

-In penetrating trauma, promptly remove the lens and, if possible, insert an IOL.
+In perforating trauma, remove the lens immediately and insert an IOL if possible.
 In blunt trauma, perform surgery based on the progression of the cataract.

 Intraoperative considerations

-In children under 2 years of age, cataract extraction is often performed simultaneously with pars plana vitrectomy.
-In this age group, IOL insertion is postponed and performed as a secondary procedure.
+In children under 2 years of age, pars plana vitrectomy is often performed simultaneously with cataract extraction.
+In this age group, IOL implantation is deferred and performed as a secondary procedure.

 Postoperative considerations

 Postoperative amblyopia treatment (optical correction and occlusion of the healthy eye) is essential.
-Continue aggressive amblyopia treatment combining optical correction with glasses or contact lenses and occlusion therapy of the healthy eye.
+Active amblyopia therapy combining optical correction with glasses or contact lenses and occlusion therapy of the healthy eye should be continued.
 Posterior capsule opacification (PCO) is a common postoperative complication in children and requires early intervention as it can lead to amblyopia if left untreated.
 Young patients have a strong inflammatory response and are at risk for fibrinous uveitis, so aggressive preoperative and postoperative steroid eye drop management is necessary.

-Q How soon does a child's traumatic cataract need to be operated on?
+Q How soon does a child with traumatic cataract need surgery?

 A

-In children, due to the risk of amblyopia, more aggressive early intervention is required than in adults.
-If there is an opacity greater than 3 mm on the central visual axis, extraction is indicated, and emergency primary extraction is recommended.
-Delay in surgery increases the risk of amblyopia and can lead to permanent vision loss.
-Postoperatively, aggressive amblyopia treatment including occlusion of the healthy eye and optical correction is necessary.
+In children, there is a risk of amblyopia, so more aggressive early intervention is required than in adults.
+If there is opacity exceeding 3 mm on the central visual axis, extraction is indicated, and emergency primary extraction is recommended.
+Delay in surgery increases the risk of amblyopia and may lead to permanent visual impairment.
+After surgery, active amblyopia treatment such as occlusion therapy of the healthy eye and optical correction is necessary.

-Sharp trauma (penetrating): Rupture of the lens capsule allows aqueous humor to rapidly enter the lens fibers, causing rapid opacification due to osmotic changes and metabolic disturbances.
-Small perforations may result in localized anterior subcapsular opacities, while large perforations lead to total rapid opacification.
+Sharp trauma (perforating): Damage to the lens capsule allows aqueous humor to rapidly enter the lens fibers, causing rapid opacification due to osmotic changes and metabolic disturbances.
+Small perforations result in localized anterior subcapsular opacities, while large perforations lead to total rapid opacification.

-Blunt trauma: Sudden deformation of the eye applies mechanical stress to the lens fibers.
+Blunt trauma: Sudden deformation of the eyeball applies mechanical stress to the lens fibers.
 Even without capsular rupture, metabolic disturbances and osmotic changes are induced, leading to gradual opacification over months to years.
-The zonules of Zinn may also be subjected to mechanical stress and can rupture.
+Mechanical stress on the zonules of Zinn may also cause rupture.

-Lens swelling (intumescent cataract): Swelling of the lens can cause increased intraocular pressure.
-Leakage of lens proteins into the aqueous humor can induce lens-induced uveitis, leading to further elevation of intraocular pressure and worsening inflammation.
+Lens swelling (intumescent cataract): The lens becomes swollen, causing an increase in intraocular pressure.
+Leakage of lens proteins into the aqueous humor induces lens-induced uveitis, leading to further elevation of intraocular pressure and worsening of inflammation.

-Mechanism of Vossius ring formation: When the eye is suddenly deformed by blunt force, the iris is pressed firmly against the anterior surface of the lens.
+Mechanism of Vossius ring formation: When the eyeball is abruptly deformed by blunt external force, the iris is strongly pressed against the anterior surface of the lens.
 At this time, pigment from the iris pigment epithelial cells is transferred to the anterior lens capsule surface, forming a circular ring-shaped deposit (Vossius ring) corresponding to the pupillary margin.

-In predicting visual prognosis of traumatic cataract, the Ocular Trauma Score (OTS) is widely used.
-OTS calculates prognosis from six factors: initial visual acuity, presence of globe rupture, endophthalmitis, penetrating injury, retinal detachment, and relative afferent pupillary defect 2).
-A retrospective study of over 300 children showed that OTS reliably predicts visual prognosis in pediatric traumatic cataract 5).
+The Ocular Trauma Score (OTS) is widely used to predict visual prognosis in traumatic cataract.
+The OTS calculates prognosis from six factors: initial visual acuity, presence of globe rupture, endophthalmitis, penetrating injury, retinal detachment, and relative afferent pupillary defect 2).
+A retrospective study of over 300 children showed that the OTS reliably predicts visual prognosis in pediatric traumatic cataract 5).

-Regarding the superiority of primary versus secondary lens extraction, conflicting data still exist and no consensus has been reached 4).
-A report indicates that primary repair of open globe injury within 24 hours is associated with reduced risk of endophthalmitis (OR 0.39), and early intervention is recommended 1).
+There remains conflicting data regarding the superiority of primary versus secondary enucleation, and no consensus has been reached4).
+A report indicates that primary repair of open globe injuries within 24 hours is associated with a reduced risk of endophthalmitis (OR 0.39), supporting early intervention1).

-For scleral-fixated IOL, sutureless fixation such as the Yamane technique is also an option.
-In cases without capsular support, selection of fixation method according to associated injuries and surgeon experience is important 6).
-For prognosis evaluation of traumatic cataract, individualized assessment combining OTS and findings from pediatric trauma studies is required 2,5).
+For scleral-fixated IOLs, sutureless fixation methods such as the Yamane technique are also options.
+In cases without capsular support, selecting a fixation method based on associated injuries and surgeon experience is important 6).
+For prognostic evaluation of traumatic cataracts, individualized assessment combining the OTS and findings from pediatric trauma studies is required 2,5).

 Copy the article text and paste it into your preferred AI assistant.